-The Dichotomy of Leadership is Jocko Willink and Leif Babin take on leadership.
+In The Dichotomy of Leadership Jocko Willink and Leif Babin fix a few crucial mistakes and misunderstandings from their previous best-seller “Extreme Ownership”.

 - A leader must walk the line between extremes